Monday, March 26, 2012

-There is a simple test to find out.
+There is a simple test to help us find out.
 Think about your average day or week.
 Is it meaningful?

-Because your life is made up of individual days, your answer to this question is a good indication of whether or not you are headed toward a fulfilled life.
+Because your life is made up of individual days and weeks, your answer to this question is a good indication of whether or not you are headed toward a fulfilled life.

 An essential element of life satisfaction is knowing you are making an impact, that life is not passing you by with little to show for it.
 Many search for fulfillment through fame, fortune or physical pleasures.
 As these pursuits are fleeting and rooted in the body – which does not last forever – by definition they cannot provide the lasting meaning we seek.
 True fulfillment is found when we enhance our spirituality; our souls are eternal and the benefits we receive when we nourish them are everlasting as well.

-This action plan is not all or nothing; you will benefit from doing any one of its suggestions.
-Look through this plan, and choose one small change that resonates with you; make it part of your daily or weekly routine.
-Once you are comfortable with this new behavior, choose another one.
+This action plan is not all or nothing; even following just one suggestion has the power to enhance your life.
+Read through the plan and select one suggestion to try.
+Make that change part of your daily or weekly routine.
+Once you have given this new behavior an adequate trial (usually around a month), decide if you want to continue it and/or choose a different suggestion to incorporate into your routine.
 Small changes will lead to consistent and sustainable growth.
 Overtime, you will uncover the path to your idealized self, the amazing, fulfilled and Godly person you were meant to be.

 1. Enhance my relationships with others: